complete verse (Psalm 78:11)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-put your love and your faithfulness that they protect him.”
+and you have caused that I should be an abomination to them.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: